bbognar1992/baza/frontend/SETUP_COMPLETE.md

 ## 🎉 Success!

-Your ÉpítAI Construction Management Frontend is now ready to use!
+Your Pontum Construction Management Frontend is now ready to use!

 **Happy coding! 🏗️**